 Importantly, how can we possibly expect to achieve our digital transformation agenda without these basic service request management building blocks in place?

-The Basic Principles of Service Request Management
+The Basic Principles for Service Request Processes

-With service request management, there are some basic principles that we need to ensure we’re doing well, in order to support the delivery of more complex and time critical services in the future.
+With service request management, there are some basic principles that we need to ensure we’re doing well, in order to support the delivery of more complex and time-critical services in the future.

 How does your IT department shape up against the following seven service request management maturity indicators?

-- There’s a SINGLE portal where all end users can go to interact with IT, to report an issue, check knowledge articles, and to initiate service requests.
+- There’s a SINGLE self-service portal where all end users can go to interact with IT, to report an issue, check knowledge articles, and to initiate service requests.
 Users seek simplicity, they want to engage with a simple portal through which they can quickly and easily engage with IT services.

 - End users are engaged with the service request process, they understand where they need to go, and they understand that circumventing the process is not in their interests.
 This point attempts to address the risk of untraceable, poorly structured communication, such as verbal or email requests, coming in to IT and simply not being logged.
 This type of inbound work is impossible to track, trace, and measure.